 3. Avoid Eye Contact

 If you find your cat staring at you, do not engage.
-Eye contact is an aggressive act to feral cats.
-If you accidentally find yourself in a staring contest, the best thing to do is to calmly blink, keeping your eyes closed for a few seconds and turn your head away.
+Eye contact is an aggressive act to feral and semi-feral cats.
+If you accidentally find yourself in a staring contest, the best thing to do is to calmly blink.
+Keep your eyes closed for a few seconds and turn your head away.
 This shows your cat that you do not mean to threaten them, and are taking a submissive role, which helps them feel safe and confident in the new space.

 4. Don’t Force Physical Contact